-Provide additional affordable housing units and support services for persons with a wide range of special needs.
+Annual Action Plan 2022 Provide financial and technical assistance to help boost the supply of affordable housing units and support services for persons with a wide range of special needs.

 Promote the provision of additional outreach services, supportive housing, and permanent housing for the homeless and those at-risk of becoming homeless.